Protea gaguedi: Description

 This plant usually grows in the form of a small, erect to gnarled tree, reaching up to three metres in height.

 It has leaves which are oblong to elliptic, and often distinctly sickle-shaped.
 The leaves are glabrous (hairless) when mature, except for a few hairs near the base of the blade.
 The leaves are coloured light green to blue-green.
 The prominent midrib of the leaves is coloured somewhat yellowish.

 It usually has solitary flower heads, a specialised type of inflorescence.
-These flower heads are quite variable in form, but can grow up to 11 cm in diameter.
+These flower heads are quite variable in form, but can grow up to in diameter.
 The flower heads are densely hairy and have a very strong scent.
 The outer involucral bracts range in colour from pink, to greenish-white, to white.
 The inner bracts are covered in silver hairs and are coloured pale green.
 The margins of the bracts may or may not have rusty-coloured hairs sprouting from them.

 The fruit is a hairy nutlet.

 Similar species

-It is similar to P. welwitschii, but this species has 60mm diameter flower heads which are usually clustered together in groups of three or four, and young leaves densely covered in hairs, with older leaves retaining pubescence at their base.
+It is similar to P. welwitschii, but this species has diameter flower heads which are usually clustered together in groups of three or four, and young leaves densely covered in hairs, with older leaves retaining pubescence at their base.